Attachment Trauma

 Survival in our complex social world is difficult. the intricate cultural rules of belonging are learned during infancy and prolonged childhoods.
 We develop skills of relating in the earliest months of life.
 Psychology research in object relation theory and attachment theory examine the intricacies of these necessary stages of development.

-Robert DeMoss, former Clinical Director of a mental health center in New Mexico, currently working as a psychologist in Colorado, wrote “during infancy, we humans are completely dependent on others for our survival, and during our prolonged childhood, we readily learn language, many cultural rules, and the basics of living in a society—merely through being in the presence of others.”
+Robert DeMoss, former Clinical Director of a mental health center in New Mexico, wrote that during infancy, “we humans are completely dependent on others for our survival, and during our prolonged childhood, we readily learn language, many cultural rules, and the basics of living in a society—merely through being in the presence of others.”
 These critical times are not all rosy.
-DeMoss cautions, “however, during the earliest years of our lives, we cannot resist the influences of other people, whether those influences are positive or negative” (1999, page 163).
+DeMoss cautions that during the earliest years of our lives, “we cannot resist the influences of other people, whether those influences are positive or negative” (DeMoss, 1999, p.
+163).

 Opportunities to bond are disrupted by rascal histories of relationship trauma, bursts of emotion erupt and interrupt.
 The stings of the past re-emerge, reminding of trauma that we closely associate with belonging.